hitejas11-cmyk/8-bit-ALU-Verilog/README.md

+8-Bit ALU Design with AI-Assisted Testbench Generation

+Overview

+This project implements an 8-bit Arithmetic Logic Unit (ALU) using Verilog HDL.
+The ALU performs arithmetic and logical operations and is verified using a custom testbench.

-## Operations Supported
+Operations Supported

-1. Addition
+- Addition
-2. Subtraction
+- Subtraction
-3. AND
+- AND
-4. OR
+- OR
-5. XOR
+- XOR
-6. NOT
+- NOT
-7. Left Shift
+- Left Shift
-8. Right Shift
+- Right Shift

-## Features

-- 8-bit ALU
-- Carry Flag
-- Zero Flag
+Tools Used

 - Verilog HDL
+- EDA Playground
+- Icarus Verilog
+- EPWave

+Files

+- alu-8bit.v – ALU Design
-- Functional Verification using Testbench
+- alu-tb.v – Testbench
+- Screenshot (40).png – Simulation Result
+- Screenshot (41).png – Waveform Output

+Results

+The ALU was successfully simulated and verified using EPWave.
+Waveforms confirmed correct execution of all supported operations.

-## Author
+Author

 Tejas